jafuller88/streaming/README.md

 ```
 -preset veryfast Encoding speed to compression ratio.
 A slower preset will provide better compression (compression is quality per filesize).

--c:v libx264 Encode Video using x264
+-c:v libx264 Encode Video using x264.

--c:a aac Encode Audio as AAC
+-c:a aac Encode Audio as AAC.

--b:a 128k The Audio Bitrate
+-b:a 128k The Audio Bitrate.

 -g 24 Sets the group size to 24.
 The video source has 24 FPS.
 So each second will start with a new picture group.
 This option forces a target size of 24 frames.
 After that a new group will be created (starting with a new I-Frame).

 -sc_threshold 0 FFmpeg has a scene detection.
 This means that when a new scene starts an I-Frame will be set.
 Since it’s FFmpeg we can easily disable this feature.

--f hls Output Format HLS
+-f hls Output Format HLS.

--hls_time Target duration for each segment
+-hls_time Target duration for each segment.

--hls_playlist_type vod Video On Demand
+-hls_playlist_type vod Video On Demand.

 ### Adaptive Bitrate Streamning (ABR)
-Transcode to different bitrates
+Transcode to different bitrates.
 ```
 ffmpeg -i video/got.mp4 \
     -preset veryfast -g 24 -sc_threshold 0 \